Damian Muziani’s Award-Winning Comedic Web Series, Hindsight Tonight, Returning for 5th Season

 The one-person news comedy series earned Muziani a 2021 Emmy Award nomination for Writing

-Blackwood, New Jersey — Damian Muziani, the creative force behind the award-winning comedy news sensation, Hindsight Tonight with Damian Muziani, announced today that the show was recently renewed for a 5th season.
+Blackwood, New Jersey, Dec.
+20, 2023 (GLOBE NEWSWIRE) -- Damian Muziani, the creative force behind the award-winning comedy news sensation, Hindsight Tonight with Damian Muziani, announced today that the show was recently renewed for a 5th season.
 Since its start in 2020, Hindsight Tonight has gained popularity on YouTube, TikTok, and up-and-coming streaming platforms.
 The comedy series also earned consecutive Gold Telly Awards for Best Online Series and landed Muziani an Emmy Award nomination for Writing in 2021.
 Notably, the show has also clinched prestigious accolades such as Viddy, Communicator, and W3 awards.

 For its fifth season, online comedy show Hindsight Tonight promises a familiar format with exciting tweaks.
 Muziani shares, “We’re adding social media subtitles, enlarging the story window, and playing with motion graphic visuals that really pop.
 When I started Hindsight, I aimed for a throwback vibe, but now we’re upgrading the look.
 The comedy remains the same though.
 We’ll be as subversive and smart-alecky as ever in 2024!”